 A Belgian Jew in the French Resistance

 "Not like lambs to the slaughter"

 An ugly mythology developed in the first generation after the Holocaust that six million Jews went to their deaths “like lambs to the slaughter.”
-Fortunately, a growing body of literature, including Never Be Afraid: A Belgian Jew in the French Resistance, by Ken Wachsberger and Bernard Mednicki, has corrected this lie by documenting a massive resistance, originating in every ghetto and every concentration camp.
+Fortunately, a growing body of literature, including Never Be Afraid: A Belgian Jew in the French Resistance, has documented a massive resistance, originating in every ghetto and every concentration camp.
 Unfortunately, the Jews were outnumbered, living on starvation diets, and unable to trust members of the non-Jewish resistance, who were often anti-Semitic.
 Most who resisted died anyhow.

 Complete table of contents